shilpigupta30-ai/hel-screening-tool/README.md

 ---

-**⚠️ Disclaimer:**
+**⚠️ Important Disclaimer:**

-This is a prototype tool designed for evaluation and feedback by domain experts.
-Results are indicative only and should not be used as the basis for any CRP application or land management decision without NRCS confirmation.

-**Final HEL determination requires official NRCS field verification.**
+This tool provides **preliminary HEL and wetland screening only** using public USDA/NRCS data and open-source methodologies.
+It is **NOT a substitute for official NRCS HEL determination** (which requires NRCS internal data and field verification).

+**Legal Notice:**
+- Results are for planning and awareness purposes only
+- Cannot replace NRCS Part 616 official determinations
+- Does not access NASIS (NRCS internal frozen soils database)
+- Field verification by NRCS staff is required before CRP application
+- Do not use for regulatory compliance claims without NRCS confirmation

+**Data Sources:**
+All data retrieved from official federal APIs (USDA SSURGO, USGS 3DEP, NOAA, NRCS FOTG).
+See Master Reference Guide for data freshness, accuracy, and fallback mechanisms.